 LSH: From your experience, what was the role of technology in the evolution of the People Analytics?

 YE: Technology supports all aspects of people analytics.
 There are many examples: It promotes data security and privacy by ensuring the data is used only by authorized people.
 It enables the use of data by all HR professionals by an accessible format that is easier to understand and communicate even if you are not an analyst.
-Self-service data solutions, i.e., Microsoft PowerBI, saves time and enables to focus on deeper analysis rather than providing customized data needs.
-It also enables to integrate data from various sources and create powerful data models, using visualizations during the analysis and for communicating insights and recommendations.
+Self-service data solutions, i.e., Microsoft PowerBI saves time and enable us to focus on deeper analysis rather than providing customized data needs.
+It also enables us to integrate data from various sources and create powerful data models, using visualizations during the analysis and for communicating insights and recommendations.
 We also can leverage data that wasn’t accessible before, by Workplace Analytics, a company product that enables us to identify collaboration patterns that impact productivity, workforce effectiveness, and employee engagement, based on data from Office 365.
-We also use text analytics to leverage a huge amount of data from responses to open-ended questions in employee surveys, objectively and in several languages.
+We also use text analytics to leverage a huge amount of data from responses to open-ended questions in employee surveys, objectively, and in several languages.
 More useful products of Microsoft are Yammer, which is an enterprise social networking service that helps us to communicate learnings and ideas, and Teams, which helps to manage resources.

 LSH: Tell us more about your role: who were your clients, how did you support them?

-YE: People analytics is an evolving field, and I was fortunate to partner with my colleagues in HRBI team and with HR leaders and managers across the globe.
+YE: People analytics is an evolving field, and I was fortunate to partner with my colleagues in the HRBI team and with HR leaders and managers across the globe.
 Over time, I partnered with HR teams in both engineering groups and the sales organization.
 We leveraged an analytical approach to enable the business and HR to execute data-driven decisions in many aspects of the employment cycle, including hiring, headcount trends, diversity, retention, rewards, compensation, as well as candidate and employee sentiment.
 We partnered with HR to support ongoing HR processes as well as answering specific questions and hypothesis which were raised from their work with the business.
 One of the best practices was to set milestones during the analysis process in which we shared the work we did thus far, got the perspective and thoughts from our partners before we continued.
 This ensured that the deliverable answered the needs.
 Another major aspect of our work was promoting a data-driven approach in HR through one-on-one consultation, standard training on a data-driven approach, and tailored training on specific subjects.